Skip to main content

 Depending on the language skills of the conciliators, Italian and German are sometimes also offered.

-In the field of gambling, the Maltese Alternative Dispute Resolution Entity (MADRE) also offers arbitration procedures in German for gambling offers that take place under a German licence (Casino SH or sports betting under the GlüStV).
+In the field of gambling, the Maltese Alternative Dispute Resolution Entity (MADRE) also offers conciliation procedures in German for gambling offers that take place under a German licence (Casino SH or sports betting under the GlüStV).

 Outcome: ADRs offer a proposed solution.
 The conciliation proposal is binding for consumers and companies if they have agreed to it in advance.